nimdz/nimdz/README.md

 - 👋 Hi, I’m Nimsara From Sri Lanka.
 - 👀 I’m interested in DataScience & Programming.
 - 🌱 I’m currently learning Computer Science at University Of Colombo.
-- 🔥 My Hobbies are playing 💻 games.
+- 🔥 My Hobby is reading 📕 .

 ---